test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 * The process starts with the execution of ``genpackagedoc.py`` within the repository root folder.

-  ``genpackagedoc.py`` can be used stand alone - but this script is also called by ``setup.py``.
+  ``genpackagedoc.py`` can be used stand alone - but this script is also called by ``build_backend.py```.
 The impact is that every installation includes an update of the documentation.

 * ``genpackagedoc.py`` creates a repository configuration object

      ``config/CRepositoryConfig.py``

-* The repository configuration object reads the static repository configuration values out of a separate json file
+* The repository configuration object reads the static repository configuration values out of the TOML file

-     ``config/repository_config.json``
+     ``pyproject.toml``

+  Exception: The component version is taken from the Python source code

+     ``GenPackageDoc/version.py``

 * The repository configuration object adds dynamic values (like operating system specific settings and paths) to the repository configuration.
-  Not all of them are required for the documentation build process, but the repository configuration also supports the setup process (``setup.py``).
+  Not all of them are required for the documentation build process, but the repository configuration also supports the installation process

-  There is one certain setting in the repository configuration file

-     ``config/repository_config.json``,

-  that is essential for the documentation build process:

-     ``"PACKAGEDOC" : "./packagedoc"``

-  This is the path to a folder, in which all further documentation related files are placed.
-In case of the path is relative, the reference is the position of ``genpackagedoc.py``.
-It is required that within this folder the configuration file for the documentation build process

-     ``packagedoc_config.json``

-  can be found.
-The name of this json file is fix!
+  (``build_backend.py``).

 * The configuration file ``packagedoc_config.json`` contains settings like